 Ron Adler headed up the Mapping Agency of Israel for 21 years, and was a Professor of Mapping and Geo-Information at the Technion until his retirement in 2007, and a visiting professor at Ohio State University.
 Ron Adler’s Master’s Thesis from Ohio State University (1963) is considered one of the first quantitative analyses of Glacier movement, which contributed greatly to the scientific understanding of global warming.

-The following table (in Hebrew) summarizes Ron Adler’s accomplishments during his career at The Israel Mapping Agency.
+Here is a link to Ron Adler’s accomplishments during his career at The Israel Mapping Agency (Hebrew).

 Ron Adler’s many accomplishments were recognized by Israel’s leadership, including then president Haim Herzog:

 Ron Adler published a number of technical books including these:

 Ron Adler passed away in 2015.
 We celebrated our last Passover together that same year:

 The following video Interview with Ron Adler was filmed in 2010 in Tel Aviv:

 A Video Interview with Ron Adler’s brother: Jan (Yanek/Yochanan) Adler.
 April 1932 – March 2016.
 Filmed in Queens, NY in 2010.

 My mother, Aliza, went on to become a world renowned Cancer Researcher.
 She earned her PhD in Microbiology from Tel Aviv University.

 Dr. Aliza Adler published many seminal papers in Cancer Research with many of the leading Immunologists in Israel and around the world.
 Some of her papers are: